EzeOnoky/Project-Base-Learning-13/README.md

 ## PROJECT TASK

 - In this project we will introduce **dynamic assignments** by using Ansible **include** module.
 Our target is to use Ansible configuration management tool to prepare UAT environment for Tooling web solution.
+Last 2 projects have already equipped you with some knowledge and skills on Ansible, so you can perform configurations using `playbooks` , `roles` and `imports`.
+Now you will continue configuring your UAT servers, learning and practicing new Ansible concepts and modules.

 ## BACKGROUND KNOWLEDGE

 **Ansible** is a popular open-source configuration management and automation tool that is used for various IT tasks such as *configuration management*, *application deployment*, and *orchestration*.
 One of the key features of Ansible is its ability to use variables to store and manipulate data.
 These variables can be defined in various ways and can be used to perform *dynamic assignments* in ansible playbooks.
+Visit [Ansible Documentation](https://docs.ansible.com/) page to learn  latest updates on modules and their usage.

 **Dynamic assignments** in ansible refer to the use of variables whose values are calculated or determined at runtime.
 This is in contrast to static assignments.
 This project will focus on use of dynamic assigments